mk0y/ai-commit/README.md

 ## Extending with New LLM Providers

-Git Sage is designed to be easily extended with new LLM providers.
+Gity is designed to be easily extended with new LLM providers.
 To add a new provider:

 1. Implement the `LLMProvider` interface in `services/llm-service.ts`
 2. Add your provider to the `getLLMProvider` factory function